An interview with our Managing Director

 This year's annual report theme is future focused, looking ahead what do you see as priorities for Main Roads in the coming year?

-The focus continues on delivery of projects across the state and bedding down and integrating of maintenance activities within our operations.
-Later this year we will see the opening of the Bunbury Outer Ring Road, the new Causeway Pedestrian Bridges and operation of the new Smart Mitchell Southbound technologies all exciting new projects.
+The focus continues on delivery of projects across the state and bedding down and integration of maintenance activities within our operations.
+Later this year we will see the opening of the Bunbury Outer Ring Road, the new Causeway Pedestrian Bridges and operation of the new Mitchell Freeway Smart technologies, all exciting new projects.
 I mentioned earlier that one of the outcomes of the delivery of maintenance by in-house resources has been the need to refocus our efforts on workplace safety.
-We have an ambitious new program that is being developed informed by our own people and we are putting in place new safety systems that are focussed on meeting our needs and making sure that we have a safe workplace.
+We have an ambitious new program being developed and we are putting in place new safety systems focussed on ensuring that we have a safe workplace.

-Facilitated by employee focus groups, our strategic direction was reviewed and we have released an updated and refreshed version of our Keeping WA Moving strategy for progressing us towards our future goals.
-A new focus on capability recognises not only our people but the development of our industry to be mentally healthy and inclusive is important to all of us.
+Facilitated by employee focus groups, our strategic direction was reviewed and we have released an updated and refreshed version of our Keeping WA Moving strategy.
+A new focus on capability recognises not only our people but the development of our industry to be both inclusive and sustainable which is important to all of us.

 We've made significant advances on the sustainability front, recognised at the 2023 Infrastructure Sustainability Council Annual Gala Awards.
 The awards showcase pivotal actions advancing sustainability in the infrastructure sector of Australia and New Zealand.
 Our Office of Major Transport Infrastructure Delivery, combining teams from Main Roads and the Public Transport Authority, was announced as winner of the Public Sector Industry Impact Award demonstrating our ongoing commitment.